The mystery Nordic country

 There are famous Finnish brands, for instance Iittala and Angry Birds.
 Marimekko and our favourite cartoon characters, Moomins, also come from Finland.
 Nokia was once considered one of the most successful cell phone brands in the world.

 In addition, Finnish chocolate and coffee are the best among I’ve tasted so far.
 I strongly recommend my favourite type:

 And my favourite coffee which is also the most popular one in Finland.

 Before going to Finland, there might be also some other things you should know.
 If you have any further questions, there are some good sources where you can find information online: the official travel guide of Finland, This is Finland, Lonely planet-Finland.

 Learn more about studying in Finland

-Finland University serves as a gateway to one of the finest Finnish multidisciplinary Universities on offer.
-If you are interested in studying in Finland and would like to find out more, there's good news: the downloadable Finland University guide provides a quick starting package of how to apply for international master’s degree programmes and scholarships in the member universities of Finland University.
+Finland University serves as a gateway to some of the finest Finnish multidisciplinary universities in the country.
+If you are interested in studying in Finland and would like to find out more, the downloadable Finland University guide tells you everything you need to know about applying for the international Master’s degree programmes and scholarships at our member universities.